gferhpc/supercomputing.tue.nl/pages/documentation/administration/installations/matlab.md

 **VERSION=2024a_Update_3**

 Request ISO (1) from LIS Workplace Management
+Generate Key on Matlab website (need login)
-Copy ISO's to /local/ of the login node.
+Copy ISO to /local/ of the login node.

 As easybuild